zyx-0314/Github-Git-Guide/git/problems.md

 Some Instances the clone repository button may not appear.

 ### Occupied Work Directory
 This happen when you open or working with different project, working with same project but no relationship.
-What buttons that might appear are "Initialize Git" or "Publish Git".
+What button/s that might appear are "Initialize Git" or "Publish Git".

 1. Open New Window (File > New Window or 'ctrl + shift + n')
 2. Then try to check again

 ### Git are not yet Installed
 This happen when git is not yet installed.
-What buttons that might appear are "Download Git".
+What button that might appear are "Download Git".

 1. Follow the ["Installation" Section](https://github.com/zyx-0314/Github-Git-Guide/blob/main/git/settingup-git-windows.md#installation)

+### Working with other git
+This happen when you are working with different project and it has git.
+What button that might appear are "Commit", "Commit & Push", "Sync" or "Push".

+1. Open New Window (File > New Window or 'ctrl + shift + n')
+2. Then try to check again

 ## Missing Update Code from Othe Devices
 There is a lot of reason why it might occur.